-Scenario Planning for Nonprofits
+Scenario Planning for Nonprofits Amid COVID-19

 The scenario planning process helps organization leaders navigate uncertainty while providing structure around making key strategic decisions.
-It is critical for organization leaders to engage in an iterative scenario planning process that accounts for factors outside of your control (e.g., shelter-in-place restrictions and the pace of economic recovery) and actions and options within your control (e.g., operational shifts and cost reductions).
+In the context of COVID-19, scenario planning has become more important than ever.
+The pandemic has introduced an unprecedented level of uncertainty and disruption among organizations around the world-its impact is being felt across every sector and geography.
+As such, it is critical for organization leaders to engage in an iterative scenario planning process that accounts for factors outside of your control (e.g., shelter-in-place restrictions and the pace of economic recovery) and actions and options within your control (e.g., operational shifts and cost reductions).